It Ain't Over 'til It's Over: Chart performance

-"It Ain't Over 'til It's Over" is Kravitz's most successful single on the U.S. Billboard Hot 100 chart to date, peaking at No. 2.
-It also reached No. 2 on the Canadian RPM Top Singles chart.
-It was also popular in the United Kingdom, where it peaked at No. 11 on the UK Singles Chart.
+"It Ain't Over 'til It's Over" is Kravitz's most successful single on the US Billboard Hot 100 chart to date, peaking at No. 2.
+It also reached No. 6 on the Cash Box Top 100, as well as No. 2 on the Canadian RPM Top Singles chart.
+The song was also popular in the United Kingdom, where it peaked at No. 11 on the UK Singles Chart.

 Critical reception

 Stephen Thomas Erlewine from AllMusic noted the song's "swirling Philly soul", describing it as "instantly addictive".
-Larry Flick from Billboard complimented it as a "delicious slice of Philly soul/pop, flavored with lush strings, understated funk bass and guitar riffs, and Kravitz's engaging falsetto vocal.
+Larry Flick from Billboard magazine complimented it as a "delicious slice of Philly soul/pop, flavored with lush strings, understated funk bass and guitar riffs, and Kravitz's engaging falsetto vocal.
 Could be a sleeper smash."
 Alex Henderson from Cashbox named the song one of the "goodies" from the album, describing it as "uptown soul"-flavoured.
 Adam Sweeting from The Guardian declared it as "nimble soul with chart potential".
 Pan-European magazine Music & Media felt the singer "sings in smooth tones, reminiscent of Curtis Mayfield and the Style Council.
 Soultime on EHR."
-Parry Gettelman from Orlando Sentinel complimented "a nice guitar solo that sounds a bit like Hall & Oates circa "She's Gone"."
+Parry Gettelman from Orlando Sentinel complimented "a nice guitar solo that sounds a bit like Hall & Oates circa 'She's Gone'."
 Sunday Tribunes reviewer also noted the echoes of Paul Weller and Mayfield in the song.

 Retrospective response

-In an 2016 retrospective review, Christopher A. Daniel from Albumism remarked that the song "marries his Curtis Mayfield-inspired falsetto with chunky Stax Records guitars and a lush MFSB-flavored (possibly Love Unlimited Orchestra) string arrangement."
+In a 2016 retrospective review, Christopher A. Daniel from Albumism remarked that the song "marries his Curtis Mayfield-inspired falsetto with chunky Stax Records guitars and a lush MFSB-flavored (possibly Love Unlimited Orchestra) string arrangement."
 In 2020, Carla Hay of AXS ranked it number four in her list of "The Top 10 Best Lenny Kravitz Songs".
 She wrote, "Kravitz has said he wrote this song about the breakdown of his marriage to actress Lisa Bonet (they eventually divorced), and the heartbreak is oozing all over this song."
 She added, "With a Motown-ish 1960s vibe, this ballad (from 1991’s Mama Said album) is one of Kravitz’s best ballads.
-It remains his highest-charting hit of his career in the U.S., where it peaked at No. 2 on the Billboard Hot 100 chart."
+It remains his highest-charting hit of his career in the US, where it peaked at No. 2 on the Billboard Hot 100 chart."

 Music video

-The accompanying music video for "It Ain't Over 'til It's Over", directed by Jesse Dylan, features Kravitz and his band performing the song.
+The accompanying music video for "It Ain't Over 'til It's Over", directed by American film director and production executive Jesse Dylan, features Kravitz and his band performing the song.
 Different kinds of background lighting colors were featured in the video.